OpenRefine/CommonsExtension/README.md

 There's no need to type the Category: prefix.

 You can specify category depth by typing or selecting a number in the input field after each category.
-Depth 0 means only files in the current category level; depth 1 will retrieve files from one sub-category level down, etc.
+Depth `0` means only files from the current category level; depth `1` will retrieve files from one sub-category level down, etc.

 Next, in the project preview screen (`Configure parsing options`), you can choose to also include a column with each file's M-id (unique [MediaInfo identifier](https://www.mediawiki.org/wiki/Extension:WikibaseMediaInfo#MediaInfo_Entity)) and/or Commons categories.

 File names will already be reconciled when your project starts.

 When you load larger categories (thousands of files) in a new project, OpenRefine will start slowly and will give you a memory warning.
-This is a known issue.
+[This is a known issue](https://github.com/OpenRefine/CommonsExtension/issues/72).
 Wait for a bit; the project will eventually start.
 The Commons Extension has been tested with a project of more than 450,000 files.

 ### GREL commands to extract data from Wikitext